medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Intro-Technical-Spec-ENG.md

 ### 2.1  Report of admission
 The request for a report of admission must be sent when a patient is initially admitted, meaning that the type of HospitalNotification is STIN og STAA.
 In these cases, the Provenance.activity.code is admit-inpatient or admit-emergency, respectively.
 A request for a report of admission shall not be send when the patient returns from leave (SLOR) or is relocated from another hospital.

-On page 10 in the use case document the usage of the report of admission flag is further described
+On page 10 in the use case document the usage of the report of admission flag is further described. <a href="https://medcomdk.github.io/dk-medcom-hospitalnotification/#12-use-cases">Click here to finde the use cases</a>.

 ## 3 Examples in a HospitalNotification Message
-On the <a href="#Fig2" rel="noopener noreferrer"> figure 2 </a> is the required content of a HospitalNotification message illustrated.
-There is a difference between the required elements and MustSupport elements, where the required element always shall be included in a message and MustSupport elements shall be included if they are present in the sender system and the receiver shall be abel to handle the information if it is included.
-Therefore is there a discrepancy between the elements mentioned in the table above and the <a href="#Fig2" rel="noopener noreferrer"> figure 2 </a> .
+In the <a href="#Fig2" rel="noopener noreferrer"> Figure 2 </a>, the required content of a HospitalNotification message is illustrated.
+There is a difference between the required elements and MustSupport elements, as the required element must always be included in a message.
+Similarly, MustSupport elements must be included if they are present in the sender's system and the receiver must be able to handle the information if it is included.
+Thus, there is a discrepancy between the elements mentioned in the table above and <a href="#Fig2" rel="noopener noreferrer"> Figure 2 </a> .

-The messages in <a href="#Fig2" rel="noopener noreferrer"> figure 2 </a> illustrates an admission and discharge of a patient.
-The patient, service provider organization, sender and receiver information is identical, since both messages are send from a hospital to a municipality.
+The messages in <a href="#Fig2" rel="noopener noreferrer"> Figure 2 </a> illustrate an admission and discharge of a patient.
+The patient, service provider organization, sender and receiver information are identical since both messages are sent from a hospital to a municipality.

-In 'Message 2: Discharg Inpatient to Home' there are two MedComMessagingProvenances, as all provenance instances in a stream of messages shall be included, as it constitutes a messaging history.
+In 'Message 2: Discharge Inpatient to Home' there are two MedComMessagingProvenances, as all provenance instances in a stream of messages must be included, as it constitutes a messaging history.

-Some of the information does not fulfill the requirements in the IG, this accounts for the id’s and organization identifiers.
+Some of the information does not fulfill the requirements in the IG.
+This accounts for the id’s and organization identifiers.
 These are made up to simplify the example.

-  > Note: IT-vendors cannot assume any specific order of the resources in a message.
+  > Note: IT vendors cannot assume any specific order of the resources in a message.

 <figure>
 <img src="../images/HNAdmitFinish.png" alt="Shows the required content in each profiles of a MedCom HospitalNotification Message." style="width: 55%" id="Fig2">
-<figcaption text-align = "center"><b>Figur 2: Simplified example: Admit and Discharge Inplatient </b></figcaption>
+<figcaption text-align = "center"><b>Figur 2: Simplified example: Admit and Discharge Inpatient </b></figcaption>
 </figure>
 <br><br>

-Below is an XML example of a HospitalNotification message, including the same content as the 'Message 1: Admit inpatient' on the <a href="#Fig2" rel="noopener noreferrer"> figure 2 </a>.
-As mentioned all profiles shall be reference from the entry element in the MedComHospitalNotificationMessage, which can be seen in the example.
+Below is an XML example of a HospitalNotification message, including the same content as the 'Message 1: Admit inpatient' in <a href="#Fig2" rel="noopener noreferrer"> Figure 2 </a>.
+As mentioned, all profiles must be referenced from the entry element in the MedComHospitalNotificationMessage, which can be seen in the example.

-In the example there is added some comments.
-These indicate the beginning of a profile or describes the content of the element.
+Comments are added in the example that indicate the beginning of a profile or describe the content of the element.
 All comments are presented in the following way.
 <br><br>
 ``` xml
 <!-- TEXT-->